mikke89/RmlUiDoc/pages/cpp_manual/integrating.md

 next: core_overview
 ---

 This guide will help you get started when you are ready to integrate RmlUi into your own application.
+This assumes that you have already [built or installed the library](building_with_cmake.html) from the previous step, or have downloaded the prebuilt package binaries.

 If you haven't already done so, take a look at the sample applications in [`/Samples/`{:.path}](https://github.com/mikke89/RmlUi/tree/master/Samples).
 There you can find a whole heap of useful examples of how to use and abuse RmlUi.
 Also, be sure to take a look at one or more of the included backends (in [`/Backends/`{:.path}](https://github.com/mikke89/RmlUi/tree/master/Backends)), as they provide a good starting point for getting a basic application up and running together with RmlUi.